Unity-Technologies/com.unity.demoteam.hair/README.md

 		- Render strands as (view facing, for now) tube geometry w/ object space normals
 		- Render high quality strands using the upcoming compute-based HDRP line renderer [ *depends on **Unity >= 2023.1.0a21*** ]
-	+ Level of detail support
+	+ Seamless level of detail

 * Level of detail
 	+ Seamless level of detail for both simulation and rendering